floatingnahid22/Social-App-using-Django/README.md

 # Social-App-using-Django
-This social network has three different pages that your users might want to visit at different times:
+This social network has three different pages that users might want to visit at different times:

 1. The empty URL path (/) points to the dashboard page.
 2. The /profile_list URL path points to the list of profiles.